 You’d think the Land of Enchantment would have an enchanting amount of leisure time, but New Mexico came in as the state with the fifth worst work-life balance.
 Residents work an average of 48 hours per week, have 2.53 hours of leisure per weekday, and sleep 8.1 hours per night.

 Whether you live in a state that prioritizes work over fun or one that knows all about balance, there’s no doubting the importance of leisure time.
 Doing activities you enjoy can help reduce stress, recharge your energy, and even improve your mental health.
-So remember to make time for relaxing pursuits, such as spending time with loved ones, experiencing the outdoors, or playing games alone or with others.
+So remember to make time for relaxing pursuits, such as spending time with loved ones, experiencing the outdoors, or playing games like Spider Solitaire.

 We analyzed work and leisure reported in the 2021 American Time Use Survey to determine the states with the best and worst work-life balance.
 Each category is defined as follows: